strimzi/strimzi.github.io/_posts/2023-08-23-kafka-node-pools-storage-and-scheduling.md

 Sure, it might be a bit _hacky_.
 But it works.
-However, with the node pools, this is not needed anymore.
+However, with node pools this approach is not needed anymore.
 Node pools allow you to configure affinity independently for each node pool.
-So you can have only one storage class without any limitations in which zone it can be used:
+So you can configure a storage class without any limitations in which zone it can be used:

 ```yaml
 apiVersion: storage.k8s.io/v1